newrelic/nr1-ospo/README.md

 Contributions are encouraged!
 If you submit an enhancement request, we'll invite you to contribute the change yourself.
 Please review our [Contributors Guide](CONTRIBUTING.md).

 Keep in mind that when you submit your pull request, you'll need to sign the CLA via the click-through using CLA-Assistant.
-If you'd like to execute our corporate CLA, or if you have any questions, please drop us an email at opensource+{{ APP_NAME }}@newrelic.com.
+If you'd like to execute our corporate CLA, or if you have any questions, please drop us an email at opensource+nr1-ospo@newrelic.com.